10+ most beautiful road trips in Spain you should do at least once in your life!

 Starting in Barcelona, the trip takes you in a loop around the region in seven days.
 It covers 722.4 km (448.8 miles) and takes in some of the best and most underappreciated places in Spain.

-The trip will also involve visiting other great places in Catalonia.
-Figueres is home to the Salvador Dali museum, which is worth the trip alone.
+Start your road trip driving to Figueres, home to the Salvador Dali museum, which is worth the trip alone.
 It’s a visually striking building, which tells the life story of the great artist.

 From there, it’s down to another historic city, Girona.
 Episodes of Game of Thrones were filmed there, such is its medieval beauty.
 The iconic houses which line the river are also a sight to behold.